Translate

 J-3212 cleared to line up.
 The good news here is that it is still active!

-J-3202 F-5F is not so lucky, although preserved in the Dübendorf Flieger-Flab Museum.
+The J-3202 F-5F is not as fortunate, although it is preserved in the Dübendorf Flieger-Flab Museum.

-J-3006 flieerstaffel 18 from Payerne airbase holds for take off at RAF Waddington.
+J-3006 Fliegerstaffel 18 from Payerne airbase holds for take off at RAF Waddington.

 Status sold to the USA.